-- 3.2.1 The scope of this EIA study shall cover the Project and associated works mentioned in section 1.2 of this EIA study brief.
-For the purpose of assessing whether the environmental impacts shall comply with the criteria of the TM, the EIA study shall address the key issues described below, together with any other key issues identified during the course of the EIA study: - (i) environmental benefits and dis-benefits of different development options, alignments, design and construction methods of the Project with a view to deriving the preferred development option(s) that will avoid or minimise adverse environmental impact; - (ii) potential air quality impact on air sensitive receivers (ASRs) due to the construction and operation of the Project; - (iii) potential noise impact on noise sensitive receivers (NSRs) due to the construction and operation of the Project; - (iv) potential water quality impact on the relevant water system(s) due to the construction and operation of the Project; - (v) potential waste management implications arising from the construction and operation of the Project; - (vi) potential extent of land contamination within project area for development works and relevant mitigation measures; - (vii) potential ecological impact on ecological sensitive areas, in particular the areas zoned as "Conservation Area" on the relevant Outline Zoning Plans, due to the construction and operation of the Project;
+- 3.2.1 The scope of this EIA study shall cover the Project and associated works mentioned in Section 1.2 of this EIA Study Brief.
+For the purpose of assessing whether the environmental impacts shall comply with the criteria of the TM, the EIA study shall address the key issues described below, together with any other key issues identified during the course of the EIA study: - (i) environmental benefits and dis-benefits of different development options, alignments, design and construction methods of the Project with a view to deriving the preferred development option(s) that will avoid or minimise adverse environmental impact; - (ii) potential air quality impact on air sensitive receivers (ASRs) due to the construction and operation of the Project; - (iii) potential noise impact on noise sensitive receivers (NSRs) due to the construction and operation of the Project; - (iv) potential water quality impact on water sensitive receivers (WSRs) and the relevant water system(s) including Tuen Mun River Channel, Tuen Mun Typhoon Shelter, Castle Peak Beach etc. due to the construction and operation of the Project; - (v) potential waste management implications arising from the construction and operation of the Project, including proper handling and disposal of C&D materials generated; and the monitoring /management measures to prevent disposal of C&D materials at places other than designated outlets; - (vi) potential extent of land contamination within Project Area for development works and relevant mitigation measures; - (vii) potential ecological impact on ecological impacts arising from the construction and operation of the Project;

-- (viii) potential landscape and visual impacts due to the construction and operation of the Project; - (ix) measures / actions to avoid or minimise potential archaeological impact if any archaeological remains are identified during construction of the Project; and - (x) potential cumulative environmental impacts of the Project, through interaction or in combination with other existing, committed and planned projects that may have a bearing on the environmental acceptability of the Project.
+- (viii) potential cultural heritage impacts, in particular Shing Miu (Grade 2) in Sam Shing Hui, due to the construction and operation of the Project; - (ix) potential landscape and visual impact due to the construction and operation of the Project; and - (x) potential cumulative environmental impacts of the Project, through interaction or in combination with other existing, committed and planned projects in the vicinity of the Project, and that those impacts may have a bearing on the environmental acceptability of the Project.